mtseet/udocker-functions/readme.md

 96ddcd9be0e7  alpine     alpine:latest

 ```
+## Config options
+You can manually manage ~/.udocker/runconfig.yaml.
+It is used to manage launching containers with complex parameters without having to specifiy the parameters everytime a container is launched.
+params1 - are proot options
+params2 - are params that come after the main command that is launched in the container
+Just a note to use proot options with = i.e. -v=/tmp:/tmp.
+Dont use -v /tmp:/tmp

 ## Special notes
 Some containers with interactive shell, like alpine, may not terminate when issuing udocker_stop.
 In this case you have to enter the container manually using udocker_enter and exit or kill the container with "exit" command or Ctrl+c.